Mental Health Clinic

 - Have trouble making decisions

-What information do I need when calling the mental health clinic to set up an appointment?
+What information do I need when calling to make an appointment

 You will need the following information when contacting the Mental Health Clinic for an appointment: